 Bank of America

-In addition to supporting BGCA’s overall Workforce Readiness Strategy, Bank of America has impacted youth directly, providing opportunities to explore careers and build valuable skills through internships.
-For the past 8 years, Bank of America’s Financial Center Internship Program (FCIP) has worked with local nonprofits to hire over 1,000 low-income high school senior/college freshman-age students and place them as digital ambassadors in their financial centers.
-Interns assist customers with learning how to use the ATM and mobile banking app and inform them about Better Money Habits resources while developing professional skills through a paid work experience.
-In 2019, 6 Boys & Girls Clubs participated in FCIP program and 51 Club kids received paid internships.
+In addition to providing financial support, Bank of America has impacted youth directly by providing opportunities to explore careers and build valuable skills through internships.
+For the past 9 years, Bank of America’s Financial Center Internship Program (FCIP) has worked with local nonprofits to hire over 1,000 low-income high school senior/college freshman-age students and place them as digital ambassadors in their financial centers.
+Interns assist customers with the ATM and mobile banking app and inform them about Better Money Habits resources while developing professional skills through a paid work experience.
+In 2020, 5 Boys & Girls Clubs participated in FCIP program and 37 Club kids received paid internships.